Framework Comparison

 Best For

-Engineering teams building production agent systems where data integrity and type safety are critical.
-Excellent for financial services, healthcare, and any domain where malformed agent outputs could cause real harm.
+Production agent systems where data integrity matters.
+Financial services, healthcare, and domains where malformed outputs cause real harm.
+Engineering teams that value testability and type safety.

 LangChain Agents